ali-raheem/MacPi/README.md

 Running the script again will prompt you to reuse the last config or start fresh.
 Start fresh if there was an error previously.

 They link will then automatically be set up.

+### After reboot

+If you want to re-establish the link without user input or changing the keys then just run `scripts/macsec.sh` on startup.

 ## Dependencies